-Comparison of modelling codes Use dynamic weighting or ensembling techniques (similar to Numerical Weather Prediction) to provide probabilistic forecast output to tsunami warning operations.
-Identification of potential tsunami sources Comprehensive catalogue of all known or suspected tsunami sources.
-Determine and catalogue range of possible tsunami impacts from each known or suspected source The science to practice challenge Encourage early involvement of TSP and NTWC in the development of new science ideas and practice.
-Develop a framework to allow the effective introduction of new science into operational practice.
-Database applications and matching schema Global threat database Establish a global Threat Database that provides the Tsunami Warning System with worst case and most probable impacts based on available real-time location information of potential sources.
+Scientific Objectives Tsunami Warning Quantitative Enhancements Characterization and Forecasting Database Applications and Matching Schema Global threat database Establish a global Threat Database that provides the Tsunami Warning System with worst case and most probable impacts based on available real-time location information of potential sources.
 Establish coverage gaps and determine if they can be addressed within current resources.
 Fully utilize the available data to characterise potential tsunamigenic earthquakes faster, including bringing all available techniques into operational use.
 Increase data availability and sharing to support initial tsunami indicators within 3 minutes of origin.
 Apply advanced seismic techniques to reduce source uncertainty to less than 50% (ie "partially constrained" in Table 1) within 10 minutes of origin.
-Al applications Establish the relational databases and simulations required to support the CNN forecasting approach Use Probabilistic tsunami forecasting techniques to quantify uncertainties and incorporate the information into decision making tools.
+Al applications Establish the relational databases and simulations required to support the CNN forecasting approach.
+Use Probabilistic tsunami forecasting techniques to quantify uncertainties and incorporate the information into decision making tools.
 Application of AI assisted techniques and probabilistic tsunami forecasting methods can generate tsunami warnings and impact forecasts in a more timely and computationally efficient way.
-Dynamic characterisation Rapid update cycle model Develop assimilation schemes aimed at the statistical or dynamical incorporation of all relevant real-time tsunami observations into tsunami source or wavefield calculations.
-Develop dynamic modeling schemes that can appropriately weight the various assimilated data streams in order to create "best fit" for the actual tsunami wave field at any given point in space and time.
+Dynamic Characterization Rapid update cycle model Develop assimilation schemes aimed at the statistical or dynamical incorporation of all relevant real-time tsunami observations into tsunami source or wavefield calculations.
+Develop dynamic modelling schemes that can appropriately weight the various assimilated data streams in order to create "best fit" for the actual tsunami wave field at any given point in space and time.
 Include system attributes that would identify when a particular tsunami was sufficiently constrained by observational data to allow tsunami warning centres to issue detailed, prescriptive impact forecasts.
+Develop an easily deployable architectural and computation framework to allow deployment of rapid update cycle models across the spectrum of tsunami warning operational centres.
+More efficient dynamic tsunami modelling codes/techniques and all-data assimilation schemes together with high performance computing systems will make real-time tsunami inundation modelling and impact-based forecasting possible, paving the way for timely, effective and localised public response.